AtamaCo/docs/docs/composer-studio/authoring-guides/blueprint/index.md

     4. "Template" - This value is used to connect the blueprint with the templating or layouting system in your channel's codebase.
     5. "Preview Slug" - The live preview within Studio is rendered differently from production pages because it needs to support editing capabilities (read up more about [how preview works](../../developer-guides/cx-framework/live-preview.md)).
 With the preview slug, you can define the route that's used in your codebase to handle the live preview.
 The field defaults to `/preview` and more than one blueprint can use the same preview slug.
     6. "Is this blueprint embeddable?" - Check the box if this blueprint can be used in a placement area of another blueprint.
 You can read up more about [embeddable blueprints](#embeddable-blueprints) below.
-    7. "Does this blueprint support dynamic content sources?" - Read up more about [dynamic content sources](#dynamic-content-sources) below.
-    8. "Metadata Property Configuration" - JSON Schema config for meta properties.
+    7. "Metadata Property Configuration" - JSON Schema config for meta properties.
 Here's an example config for the web channel where SEO title and description are very common.

     ```
     {